MY MOTHER'S PENCIL SKETCH

 “Your Papa is living with Elena.
 Since a week.”

 The story is painful.
 It goes on with Bijaya’s incessant tears.
 Amit feels ashamed and angry, too.
-Elena lives separate from her husband and serves as secretary to Gopalkrishna.
-Since his remarriage with Bijaya, the talk of the romance had died its natural death.
+Elena lives separately from her husband and serves as secretary to Gopalkrishna.
+Since his remarriage to Bijaya, the talk of the romance had died its natural death.

 But it has surfaced again.

 Bijaya took their joint tours as part of her husband’s business.
-But after returning last time, he told her that he would pass nights at Elena’s home.
+But after returning last time, he told her that he would spend nights at Elena’s home.
 No reasons were given.
-For Bijaya it was a crack on the earth.
+For Bijaya, it was a crack in the earth.
 After burning in the fire of suffering for a week, she is before Amit.

 “Oh, how… can you say so, mama?
-I… you… you have a son, Mama.
+I… you… You have a son, Mama.
 Look at me.
 I am your son.
-And no one can hurt my mother until I am alive.
+And no one can hurt my mother till I am alive.
 Okay?
-Please, now don’t, don’t cry.”
+Please, now don’t, don’t cry.
+Please...
+Please, mama.”

-Amit sits beside her, and the mother puts the head on her son’s shoulder.
+Amit sits beside her, and the mother puts her head on her son’s shoulder.
 She empties everything she has in store.

 Mr GOPALKRISHNA’S OFFICE remains cool at noon.
 But it has a visitor today, a young man.

 “Sir… sir is not here.
-He is in court.”
+He is at court.”
 Elena finds no other words to welcome the unusual visitor.
 A file drops from her hand.

 “Mine is a simple work, ma’am.
 A secretary like you can do it.”

-The young man sits on the opposite chair.
+The young man sits in the opposite chair.
 Looks straight into her eyes.
 Waits silently until she returns from the cabin.
 Perhaps after phoning her boss.

 “Amit, you know…”